-His attacking instincts saw him score 14 goals in all competitions as United claimed a domestic double during the 1995/96 season, Scholes given a licence to get forward and possessing an unteachable knack of arriving into the box with perfect timing.
+His attacking instincts saw him score 14 goals in all competitions as United claimed a domestic double during the 1995/96 season.
+Scholes was given licence to get forward and possessed an unteachable knack of arriving into the box with perfect timing.

-Alongside the ferocious force of nature that was Roy Keane, Scholes provided the craft and creativity to Ferguson’s side and the duo formed one of the most iconic midfield partnerships in Premier League history, adding further titles in 1997 and 1999 – the latter as part of a historic treble-winning season of league, cup and Champions League, though both players missed the European Cup final through suspension.
+Alongside the ferocious force of nature that was Roy Keane, Scholes provided the craft and creativity to Ferguson’s side and the duo formed one of the most iconic midfield partnerships in Premier League history, adding further titles in 1997 and 1999.
+The latter of those titles came as part of a historic treble-winning season of league, cup and Champions League, though both players missed the European Cup final through suspension.

 Scholes had grown continually in influence and scored double figures in four successive seasons around the turn of the millennium, his penchant for the spectacular further endearing him to the Red Devils’ support.